rwth-i6/returnn-experiments/2024-orthogonal-softmax/README.md

-This folder contains configs and code related to the publication:
+This folder contains configs and code related to the submitted paper:

 Efficient Supernet Training with Orthogonal Softmax for Scalable ASR Model Compression